sunpy/sunpy/docs/how_to/read_asdf_file.rst

 ****************************

 `ASDF <https://asdf-standard.readthedocs.io/en/latest/>`__ is a modern file format designed to meet the needs of the astronomy community [citation needed].
-It has deep integration with Python, sunpy, and Astropy, as well as implementations in other languages.
+It has deep integration with Python, SunPy, and Astropy, as well as implementations in other languages.
-It can be used to store known Python objects in a portable, well defined file format.
+It can be used to store known Python objects in a portable, well-defined file format.
-It is primarily useful for storing complex Astropy and sunpy objects in a way that can be loaded back into the same form as they were saved.
+It is primarily useful for storing complex Astropy and SunPy objects in a way that can be loaded back into the same form as they were saved.
-It is designed to be an archive file format, with human readable metadata and a simple on-disk layout.
+It is designed to be an archive file format, with human-readable metadata and a simple on-disk layout.

-sunpy currently implements support for saving `Map <sunpy.map.GenericMap>` and `coordinate frame <sunpy.coordinates.frames>` objects into asdf files.
+SunPy currently implements support for saving `Map <sunpy.map.GenericMap>` and `coordinate frame <sunpy.coordinates.frames>` objects into ASDF files.
-As asdf tightly integrates into Python, saving a map to an asdf file will save the metadata, data and mask.
+As ASDF tightly integrates into Python, saving a map to an ASDF file will save the metadata, data, and mask.
 In comparison, the mask is not currently saved to FITS.

-The following code shows to to save and load a sunpy Map to an asdf file:
+The following code shows how to save and load a SunPy Map to an ASDF file:

 .. code-block:: python

-    >>> import asdf

     >>> import sunpy.map
     >>> from sunpy.data.sample import AIA_171_IMAGE  # doctest: +REMOTE_DATA
+    >>> from sunpy.io import read_file, write_file

     >>> aiamap = sunpy.map.Map(AIA_171_IMAGE)  # doctest: +REMOTE_DATA

-    >>> tree = {'amap': aiamap}  # doctest: +REMOTE_DATA
+    # Save the map to an ASDF file
-    >>> with asdf.AsdfFile(tree) as asdf_file:  # doctest: +REMOTE_DATA
+    >>> aiamap.save("aia171.asdf")  # doctest: +REMOTE_DATA

-    ...     asdf_file.write_to("sunpy_map.asdf")  # doctest: +REMOTE_DATA
+    # Read the ASDF file back into a map object
-    >>> input_asdf = asdf.open("sunpy_map.asdf")  # doctest: +REMOTE_DATA
+    >>> aiamap_asdf = sunpy.map('aia171.asdf')  # doctest: +REMOTE_DATA

-    >>> input_asdf['amap']  # doctest: +REMOTE_DATA
+    >>> aiamap_asdf  # doctest: +REMOTE_DATA
         <sunpy.map.sources.sdo.AIAMap object at ...>
         SunPy Map
         ---------